Skip to main content

 Philly life shapes the foundation list in specific ways.
 Long winters with limited sun make vitamin D harder to maintain.
 Air quality near I-95 raises oxidative load and supports the case for NAC or sulforaphane in some patients.
 Heavy training in non-AC summer gyms can raise sodium and potassium needs.
 The local environment matters.

 Food is the most important part of any exit plan, because steady physiology depends on consistent intake of nutrients from real food.
-A supplement bridge cannot exit cleanly if the diet still leaves the same gap.
+A supplement bridge cannot fully exit if the diet still leaves the same gap.
 Building specific food habits (fatty fish twice a week, leafy greens daily, fiber-rich plants, adequate protein) is what makes the exit hold.

 Sleep affects supplement needs more than almost any other variable.
 Poor sleep raises cortisol, depletes magnesium, lowers testosterone, raises inflammation, and worsens insulin sensitivity.
 Many "supplement deficits" disappear once sleep improves.
 This is one reason I push sleep work hard before adding more pills.